learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 2.11.
-What is variable shadowing in javascript?
+## Q. What is variable shadowing in javascript?

 Variable shadowing occurs when a variable declared within a certain scope (decision block, method, or inner class) has the same name as a variable declared in an outer scope.
 This outer variable is said to be shadowed.